 During the nine months ended September 30, 2020, the overall brand pharmaceutical product market and our brand revenue results were negatively impacted by the COVID-19 pandemic, including but not limited to effects from state "shelter-in-place" orders and the prohibition of elective medical procedures.
-These actions resulted in suppressed brand prescriptions during the three and nine months ended September 30, 2020, brand prescription levels on a total market basis increased when compared to the prior nine-month period and the comparable nine-month period in 2020.
+These actions resulted in suppressed brand prescriptions during the three and nine months ended September 30, 2020.
+During the nine months ended September 30, 2021, brand prescription levels on a total market basis increased when compared to the prior nine-month period and the comparable nine-month period in 2020.